photkosee/task-a-gotchi/README.md

 - react-github-contribution-calendar - Contribution component
 - react-countup - Counting animation with Ant Design
 - react-countdown-circle-timer - Countdown component

+## What’s Next?
+We would like to develop the gacha/gamification features more in future iterations
+- Gotchi evolution
+- Different Gotchi rarity tiers with varying egg incubation times and probabilities based on Streaks
+- Egg incubation features tied to more activities
+- More consumables/currency
+- More variation in nests/Gotchi habitats
+- Penalties for missing streaks

+We would also like to improve the habit tracking features of the app
+- Connecting to 3rd-party apps to more accurately track routines and adding more game rewards for doing so
+- Fitness apps for runs, workouts, cycles, swimming
+- Book apps for reading time/pages
+- Mindfulness apps for meditation
+- Routine categories that could link with Gotchi types, like Fitness, Mental Health, Addiction Prevention
+- More social features for events so users can compete with friends, family, or custom groups
+- Improved Profile system with Tracking
+- Addition of Friend system

 ## Author